-Eating Areas Sit while eating your own food.
+Eating Sit while eating your own food.
 Use your own drink bottle.
 Pack lunch boxes away before asking to move off.
 Raise your hand when you are ready to leave.
 Make healthy food choices.
 Ensure there is no rubbish left behind.
 Store lunch boxes and bags neatly away from walkways and play areas.
 Toilets Use soap appropriately to wash hands.
 Use paper towels appropriately.
 One person per cubicle.
 Return to class/area promptly.
 Use year/age appropriate toilets.
 Try to use toilets before class or during break time.
 Respect the privacy of others.
 Clean up after yourself.
-Before and After School Areas Entering and Leaving School Store bags and belongings in correct location.
+Before and After School Areas ing and Leaving Schoo Go directly to the senior undercover area and sit quietly until the 8:30 bell.
+8:30 - 8:45 quiet games in undercover areas and Kijini Oval only.
+No ball games on any oval or grassed area including artificial, before or after school.
+Go straight home from school or to agreed location.
+Obey road rules and use supervised crossing areas.
+Store bags and belongings in correct location.
 Be seated in class by 8:50am bell.
 Know your own after school arrangements.
 Find out what learning has occurred if late, leaving early or absent.
 Wait quietly with bags on backs in designated stop, drop and go areas when waiting to be collected.
 Obey crossing supervisors and staff on duty.
-Off campus Look after buddy/group.
+Off campils Look after buddy/group.
 Stay with group/leader.
 Wear school uniform or appropriate clothing for the activity.
 Ensure all payments, permission forms and medical details forms are returned promptly.
 Participate in every learning opportunity.
 Show respect, courtesy and manners to all others including presenters, group leader and members of the public.
 Represent our school with pride.
 Walk thoughtfully through crowds, in single file and to the left.